BryanAlbert/ReactLife/README.md

 * I'm (accidentally) using a lot of type inference, go through and declare types (done?)
 * Install the react-devtools (done) and play with it
 * Set size on the buttons so they don't jump around on state changes (done)
-* put controls and status bits in a grid so they're lined up horizontally, or put the status on the top?
+* Put controls and status bits in a grid so they're lined up horizontally, or put the status on the top?
 (Top)
 * Compute the next generation! (done)
 * Add a timer and compute the next generation accordingly (done)
 * Use a canvas instead of the Cell collection for performance (done!)